 Harris County Public Library serves as your pathway to knowledge.
 The Library provides information and resources to enrich lives and strengthen communities through innovative services within and beyond our walls.
 In order to achieve this, a Behavior Policy has been established by the Library.
 This policy has been created to ensure the safety and rights of our customers.
-Customers not in compliance with the Library’s Behavior Policy will be asked by Library staff to leave library property, and, when appropriate, members of the staff will contact the police.
+Customers not in compliance with the Library’s Behavior Policy may be asked by Library staff to leave library property, and, when appropriate, members of the staff will contact the police.

 Behavior that interferes with other customers' rights to use the library, including excessive noise in designated quiet areas, the odor of a customer and/or the personal belongings of that customer constituting a nuisance to others, and unapproved vigorous physical activity.